fortran-lang/fortran-lang.org/learn/quickstart/operators_control_flow.md

     print *, i
   end do
 ```
-{% include note.html content="When used within nested loops, the `cycle` and `exit` statements operate on the inner-most loop." %}
+{% include note.html content="When used within nested loops, the `cycle` and `exit` statements operate on the innermost loop." %}

 ### Nested loop control: tags

 A recurring case in any programming language is the use of nested loops.
 Nested loops refer to loops that exist within another loop.
 Fortran allows the programmer to _tag_ or _name_ each loop.
 If loops are tagged, there are two potential benefits:
 1. The readability of the code may be improved (when the naming is meaningful).
-2. `exit` and `cycle` may be used with tags, which allows for a very fine-grained control of the loops.
+2. `exit` and `cycle` may be used with tags, which allows for very fine-grained control of the loops.

 __Example__ tagged nested loops